-Awards: 2017 Governor General’s Award Winner – Young People’s Literature – Text
+Awards: Winner - 2017 Governor General’s Literary Awards – Young People’s Literature – Text

 2017 Kirkus Prize

 Nominated for: 2018 Forest of Reading – White Pine Awards

 “Dreams get caught in the webs woven in your bones.
 That’s where they live in that marrow there”. (p.
 18, The Marrow Thieves)